Ecosystem-Atmosphere Interactions – Rinnan Lab

 Terrestrial Ecosystem Processes and Global Change (MSc level)

 If you are interested in making a project in biosphere-atmosphere gas exchange, plant ecophysiology or plant-soil interactions, you are welcome to contact Riikka Rinnan!
 If you have a general idea of the topic, we can develop it into an exciting project.
 Quite often, we also have ready-made plans that are only waiting for the right person to arrive.
-There are both laboratory- and field-based, as well as modeling, projects available.
+There are both laboratory- and field-based, as well as modeling,

 Every summer we send field assistants to exciting locations, for example in Greenland or Northern Sweden.
 Contact Riikka Rinnan for possibilities!